vincevision/vincevision.github.io/README.md

  * Candle Strength: Look for a strong rejection wick on the 2.0 band.
 The "meatier" the candle that closes back inside the 1.5 band, the better.
  * Timeframes: This strategy is highly effective on the 15m, 1H, and 4H timeframes.

+Step by step guide for vincevision strategy

+Plot Donchain Channels/bollinger band default, bollinger bands 1.5 deviation, 5 and 3 ma, stochastic rsi and macd Price touches lower dochain, forms an engulfing, and moves back into the 1.5 deviation, stochastic crossover/macd tp a few pips before reaching the mid band

+Plot Donchain Channels/bollinger band default, bollinger bands 1.5 deviation, 5 and 3 ma, stochastic rsi and macd Price touches lower dochain, forms an engulfing, and moves back into the 1.5 deviation, stochastic crossover/macd tp a few pips before reaching the mid band